kejadlen/git-together/README.md

 ```

 Soloing and mobbing are automatically set by the number of authors passed to
-`git with`. `git-together` rotates authors by default after making a commit so
+`git with`. `git-together-ssh` rotates authors by default after making a commit so
 that the author/committer roles are fairly spread across the pair/mob over
 time.